~/tools / dns-explainer

 [ breakdown ]

-This is an MTA-STS policy record (published as a TXT record at _mta-sts.
+This is an MTA-STS policy record (goes in DNS as a TXT record at _mta-sts.

 [ flags ]

-• Missing required fields.
-A valid MTA-STS TXT record must also include:
+Missing critical fields.
+A valid MTA-STS policy record requires at least:

 [ context ]